geekay2015/CarND-Vehicle-Detection/CarND-Vehicle-Detection.md

 * 8792 cars and
 * 8968 Non Cars

-Here are some if the example from Vehicles class
+Here are some of the example from Vehicles class
 ![png](https://github.com/geekay2015/CarND-Vehicle-Detection/blob/master/output_images/CarND-Vehicle-Detection_4_1.png)

-Here are some if the example from Non-Vehicles class
+Here are some of the example from Non-Vehicles class
 ![png](https://github.com/geekay2015/CarND-Vehicle-Detection/blob/master/output_images/CarND-Vehicle-Detection_4_3.png)

 ## HOG feature extraction on a labeled training set of images